Measures of irrationality for hypersurfaces of large degree: Introduction

+and the exceptional cases were classified in these dimensions.
+It was conjectured there that this statement extends to hypersurfaces of all dimensions.

-Our first results concern covering gonality. \begin{theoremalpha} Let $X \subseteq \PP^{n+1}$ a smooth hypersurface of dimension $n$ and degree $d \ge n+2$.
+Our first results concern covering gonality. \begin{theoremalpha} Let $X \subseteq \PP^{n+1}$ be a smooth hypersurface of dimension $n$ and degree $d \ge n+2$.
 Then

-\end{theoremalpha} \noi Observe that one recovers in particular the lower bound \eqref{BCP.Bound} of Bastianelli, Cortini and De Poi on the degree of irrationality of such hypersurfaces.
+\end{theoremalpha} \noi More generally, we show that $v(X) \ge d-n$.
+Observe that one recovers in particular the lower bound \eqref{BCP.Bound} of Bastianelli, Cortini and De Poi on the degree of irrationality of such hypersurfaces.
 In fact it suffices in the Theorem that $X$ is normal with at worst canonical singularities, and in this setting the statement is best possible for every $n \ge 2$ and $d \ge n+2$.
-More generally, we prove that the conclusion of the Theorem holds for any smooth projective variety $X$ with
+We actually prove that the conclusion of the Theorem and the bound for $v(X)$ hold for any smooth projective variety $X$ with

 where $B$ is a $(d-n-2)$-very ample divisor on $X$ and $E$ is effective.\footnote{Recall that a divisor $B$ on a smooth projective variety $Y$ is said to be $p$-very ample if any finite subscheme $\xi \subseteq Y$ of length $(p+1)$ imposes independent conditions on $H^0(Y,B)$.
 If $A$ is a very ample divisor then $\OO_Y(pA)$ is $p$-very ample, and therefore if $X \subseteq \PP^{n+1}$ is a smooth hypersurface of degree $d$ then $K_X$ is $(d-n-2)$-very ample.} Thus we deduce \begin{corollaryalpha} Let $M$ be a smooth projective variety, and let $A$ be a very ample divisor on $M$.
 There is an integer $e = e(M, A)$ depending only on $M$ and $A$ with the property that if